n8n-io/n8n-docs/docs/example/export-to-gdrive/configure-gdrive-node.md

 ---
 title: Configuring Google Drive node
-descpriton: Here we will check how to configure google drive node to export document from Doc2 to Google Drive
+description: Here we will check how to configure google drive node to export document from Doc2 to Google Drive
 tags:
   - Workflow²
   - Example